 This course is designed for the liberal arts student.
-The course covers a broad spectrum of topics designed to help the student develop skills that lead to an appreciation of the value and uses of mathematics.
-The course will include units on logic, problem-solving, and sets, counting methods and probability, statistics, financial mathematics, and different base systems.
+The course will include units on logic, problem-solving, sets, counting methods and probability, statistics, financial mathematics, and different base systems.
 The following topics may be included, number theory, social choice and decision making, applications of logarithms, applications of mathematics in the arts, and geometry.
 (59.4 Lec.
 Hrs.)